Misterio77/nix-starter-configs/README.md

 works).
 [Here's a link to the latest NixOS downloads, just for you](https://nixos.org/download#download-nixos).

-## I like you funny words, magic man
+## I like your funny words, magic man

 Not sure what this all means?